Deep-Thakkar-1910/FlashCardGenerator/README.md

 # Run the app
 $ npm run dev

-#click on the link that comes up in the terminal
+#Click on the link that comes up in the terminal

 ```